pearkes/stripe-hooks/README.md

 There are two types of emails:

-- Notifcations, sent to administrators
+- Notifications, sent to administrators
 - Receipts, sent to customers

 It's easy to deploy and you shouldn't need to touch Python to configure it.